Applandeo/Material-Calendar-View/README.md

 ```

 #### Custom view for days cells:
 To use custom view for calendar cells create XML file (like in example below) and set it using `setCalendarDayLayout(@LayoutRes layout: Int)` method.
 XML file must contain TextView with id `dayLabel` and can contain ImageView with id `dayIcon`.
+Do not set colors or textStyle here, it will be overwritten.
 ```xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"
     xmlns:tools="http://schemas.android.com/tools"